 But why bother with this?

 Hexadecimal is useful because each hexadecimal digit can represent precisely four binary digits.
 The binary number

 1111 is equivalent to hexadecimal

 f.
-You can simply concatenate the binary digits representing each hexadecimal digit, creating a hexadecimal number shorter than its binary or decimal equivalents.
+It follows that you can simply concatenate the binary digits representing each hexadecimal digit, creating a hexadecimal number that is shorter than its binary or decimal equivalents.